Last Updated July 13, 2020

 THE FOLLOWING CLAUSES SHALL ONLY APPLY IN THE EVENT THAT PERSONAL DATA RELATING TO AN EU DATA SUBJECT IS TRANSFERRED OUTSIDE OF THE EUROPEAN ECONOMIC AREA

 THE FOLLOWING CLAUSES SHALL NOT APPLY WHERE SAID PERSONAL DATA IS PROCESSED (I) IN A THIRD COUNTRY OR TERRITORY RECOGNISED BY THE EU COMMISSION TO HAVE AN ADEQUATE LEVEL OF PROTECTION OR (II) BY AN ORGANIZATION LOCATED IN A COUNTRY WHICH HAS OTHER LEGALLY RECOGNISED APPROPRIATE SAFEGUARDS IN PLACE, SUCH AS THE EU-US- PRIVACY SHIELD OR BINDING CORPORATE RULES.

 each a "party"; together "the parties",

-HAVE AGREED on the following Model Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the Personal Data specified in Schedule 1 of the DPA.
+HAVE AGREED on the following Model Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of Personal Data.

 Clause 1 – Definitions